zack-murray/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/Sprint Challenge 4.md

 - A technical challenges section (which you completed on Tuesday)
 - A results and future implications section (which you completed on Wednesday)

 Make sure to have interesting subtitles (don't just say "Background") and a consistent writing style.
-Publish your blog before 11 am and submit a link to tbe blog as your sprint challenge.
+Publish your blog before 11 am and submit a link to the blog as your sprint challenge.

 ## Prompt 2 - Share your blog (Optional)